 It gradually became obvious that I had been circling what we call counselling for decades.
 Although formal study and experience has focused my practice, the path continues and I learn more everyday.
-Having worked for several organisations in London (including Wandsworth Carers' Centre, Family Psychological Services, and Cassiobury Court rehab clinic), I'm now based at The Gandy Centre in Exeter.
+Having worked for several organisations in London (including Wandsworth Carers' Centre, Family Psychological Services, and Cassiobury Court rehab clinic), I'm now based in central Exeter.

 There are many theoretical approaches to therapy, and while I find many of them valuable, I don't believe that any theory can do justice to the complexity of human being.
 My practice takes account of CBT, Ecopsychology, Person Centered, Existential and Psychodynamic therapies.
 It is underpinned by a commitment to work in an embodied relational way: healing emerges from the wisdom of the body and is catalyzed by the power of the therapeutic relationship.

 I was awarded my MSc Counselling and Psychotherapy by Roehampton University in 2014 and then trained as a Focusing Oriented Therapist.
 I am a Member of the British Association for Counselling & Psychotherapy (MBACP) and Psychotherapists and Counsellors for Social Responsibility.
 I'm currently working towards BACP Accreditation.

 I explore therapy, embodiment, ecology and wellbeing in my blog, Bodymind Place.